skjorlien/Farm-Payments/README.md

 ## Clean Data
 Run `code/scripts/clean.py` to clean the public raw data (in .csv format), and store a parquet output to `data/clean/parquet-Public`.

-TODO: There are extraneous functions in `clean.py` that are used to coerce headers so that the csv files play nice with Dask and Parquet.
-Incorporate into the cleaning script.

 # Using the Data
 see `code/datasets` for function declarations
 - `load_data` reads cleaned parquet, with option to pass aggregation groups.
 Defaults to loading data from `data/clean/parquet-Public`